ZIQZEE/UTP-Project/README.md

 ### 📌 Featured projects

 **ESG & EMCE Power BI Dashboards** — Student Industrial Project at Maxis Broadband Sdn Bhd, building two Power BI dashboards for sustainability monitoring and network performance.
-See the `SIP` branch for the full project.
+See the `Internship - Maxis (Data Ai & DevOps)` branch for the full project.

 **Superstore Intelligence Dashboard** — an interactive e-commerce BI dashboard built with Streamlit and Plotly, analyzing 9,983 transactions across four years of sales data.
 See the `DV` branch for the full project.